react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 ## Steps to Reproduce

 - You must provide a **minimal** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
 We're a small team of maintainers and do not have time to try reproduce bugs ourselves.

-Please try to reproduce the bugs on the provided example app.
+- Please try to reproduce the bugs on the provided example app.
+Provide a link to the repo that reproduces the bug or provide your version of the [`index.js` file](https://github.com/react-native-community/react-native-google-signin/blob/master/example/index.js) that reproduces the issue and that we can easily reuse.

-- Provide a link to the repo that reproduces the bug and explain the steps we need to take to reproduce the issue.
+- Explain the steps we need to take to reproduce the issue.

 - Include a gif if you think it may help.